-An exterior cable jack and receptacle may be features on your coach.
-If installed, these may be located in an outside storage compartment usually near the power cord.
-When using park cable, it is necessary to turn the antenna booster off in order to allow the signal to travel to the television or selector switch, if equipped.
-This switch is usually located beside the passenger chair or on video selector box (select units only).
+An exterior cable jack and receptacle may be available on your coach.
+If installed, they may be located in an outside storage compartment, usually near the power cord.
+When using park cable, it is necessary to turn the antenna booster off in order to allow the signal to travel to the television or selector switch (if equipped).
+This switch is usually located beside the passenger chair; it can also be the power button on the video selector box (select units only).

-Failure to turn off power booster switch for antenna while using park cable system will cause poor picture quality (snowy)
+Failure to turn off the power booster switch to the antenna while using the park cable system may cause poor picture quality.

-Refer to the product manufacturer's owner's manual and links to learn more about your coach's antenna, cable, and satellite system.
+Refer to the product manufacturer's owner's manual and links in Newgle to learn more about your coach's antenna, cable, and satellite system.